The McGraw Fellowship

 We consider proposals from both freelance and staff journalists in all forms of media — text, audio, photo, and short-form video — and encourage those that combine formats to create a multimedia package.
 We look for projects that focus on important local or regional topics, as well as those that tackle compelling national or international stories or report on under-covered communities or issues.
 Journalists of color and those from diverse backgrounds are strongly encouraged to apply.

 We accept applications twice a year.
-The deadline to apply for Spring 2024 Fellowships is March 31, 2024.
-Applications for the Fall 2024 Fellowships will be due October 6, 2024.
+The deadline to apply for Fall 2024 Fellowships is October 6, 2024.
+Applications for the Spring 2025 Fellowships will be due March 31, 2025.
 We will also consider time-sensitive projects on a case-by-case basis outside of the deadline periods.
 If you have a project that might qualify, please contact us at [email protected].

 What kind of stories do we support?
 Here are some examples of our previous Fellows’ work: